Alcoholism Causes and Risk Factors

 To reduce the pain and discomfort of these symptoms, an individual again turns to alcohol, sustaining their addiction.

-While it is known how alcohol use can quickly turn into an unhealthy addiction, it is not well understood how alcoholism is ultimately caused.
+While it is known how alcohol use can quickly turn into an unhealthy addiction, it is not fully understood how alcoholism is ultimately caused.

 There is no single reason why some are more inclined to drink than others, or why some people are more susceptible to the influence of alcohol’s effects.